franiglesias/golden/README.md

 ### Customize the extension of the snapshot file

-You can customize the snapshot name, by passing `golden.Extension()`:
+You can customize the snapshot extension, by passing `golden.Extension()`:

 ```go
 func TestSomething(t *testing.T) {